sakuwan/Canvas-Art/README.md

 * Simple, but pretty, though the overlapping color eventually leads to some artifacting, and there is no immediate solution as the concept itself is destructive; it's nothing more than a transparent canvas being painted on without clearing

+### Noise
+* Similar to simple TV static, just a simple low-fps noise generator for some visual effects.

 ## Author

 * **wan** - *Creator / Artist* - [Profile](https://github.com/sakuwan)